-Testing - State Assessments in English Language Arts, math, social studies, writing (multi-disciplinary) and science will again be administered in the high school.
-The sophomores and juniors will be given the opportunity to take the ASVAB (Armed Service Vocational Aptitude Battery) in October.
+Testing - State Assessments will again be administered in the high school.
+The sophomores and juniors will be given the opportunity to take the ASVAB (Armed Service Vocational Aptitude Battery) in October if there is adequate interest.
 Students will be able to participate in a career exploration program.

 Seniors who plan to attend a college after high school will need to take the ACT test.
 Most vocational schools also recommend that students take the ACT test.
-ACT registration packets are available in the counseling office or can be accessed on line at wwwactstudent.org.
-Larned High School is a host site for the October 22, 2016 and the February 11, 2017 tests.
+ACT information is available in the counseling office or can be accessed on line at wwwactstudent.org.
+Larned High School is a host site (tentatively) for the October 26, 2019 and the February 8, 2020 tests.
 Seniors are encouraged to register for this earliest test and so scores are available for scholarship opportunities.
+There is another date for the ACT test for Juniors tentatively scheduled for February 25.
 Most Kansas colleges do not require the optional writing test.
 Information regarding fee waivers may be picked up in the counselor's office.

 Juniors may take optional tests that are described below.
 Please feel free to visit with Mrs. Johnson regarding your personal circumstances if you need more clarification.